downingtim/LSDV-PVG/README.md

-# This is the code and data repository for the tool Panalyze that can make and analyse pangenome variation graphs (PVGs).
+# Here we describe Panalyze that can make and analyse pangenome variation graphs (PVGs).
+## This was mainly designed with virus genomes in mind.

 ## Basic information

 It has been developed primarly for virus genome, principally large DNA viruses.
-It is still in development, and will be containerised in docker eventually.
+It is still in development, and will be containerised in docker.

 It has been tested primarly in livestock poxviruses, such as lumpy skin disease virus (LSDV), sheeppox virus (SPPV) and goatpox virus (GTPV).
 The test data presented is 6 GTPV genomes as an example.
 It has also been tested on ssRNA viruses, such as foot-and-mouth disease virus (FMDV) and Rift Valley fever virus (RVFV).

 ## How does it work?

-The folder CODE/ contains the code and relevant packages/tools to support running Panalyze.

 The input data is "test_genomes.GTPV.fa" in this example.
 You can switch this to your own FASTA file input: in main.nf, Panalyze has a Download module which is not active by default.